The time it takes to understand a dream can be much longer than it takes to have it.

 The medium is the message, communication theorist Marshall McLuhan wrote, summing up his belief a communication medium should be the focus of study, not so much the messages it carries.
 While that can be debated, the more significant point he made is the medium itself affects the way the message itself is perceived.

 Yet dreams, when considered as a communications medium, are limited.
-For example, you can’t replay a dream for yourself or someone else how you can replay a TV show with a DVR or real life when you’ve taken a picture of a scene.
+You can’t replay a dream for yourself or someone else how you can replay a TV show with a DVR or real life when you’ve taken a picture of a scene.
+This can complicate any attempt at dream interpretation.

 There will never be other witnesses to a dream.